Jenny Tinghui Zhang

-Jenny Tinghui Zhang is a Chinese-American writer from Austin, Texas.
+Jenny Tinghui Zhang is a Chinese-American writer best known for her debut novel, Four Treasures of the Sky.

 Early life and education

 Zhang was born in Changchun, China, and grew up in Austin, Texas, and Oxford, Mississippi.
 She received an MFA from the University of Wyoming.
 She is an editor for The Adroit Journal, and her writing has appeared in The Rumpus, HuffPost, Catapult, Literary Hub, and The Cut.

 Career

 Zhang's first novel, Four Treasures of the Sky, was published by Flatiron and Penguin in 2022.
 It was a New York Times Book Review Editor's Choice, and was reviewed by NPR, The Washington Post, and Publishers Weekly, among others.

 Ann Patchett praised Zhang's "considerable talents" in writing an "engulfing, bighearted, and heartbreaking novel."
-In her New York Times review of Four Treasures of the Sky, Jennifer Egan described Zhang's writing as "engrossing" and "an arresting combination of earthy and lyric."
+In her review at The New York Times, Jennifer Egan described Zhang's writing as "engrossing" and "an arresting combination of earthy and lyric."

-Zhang has cited C Pam Zhang’s How Much of These Hills Is Gold, Barbara Kingsolver's The Poisonwood Bible, and Alexander Chee's Edinburgh as sources of inspiration for her writing.
+Zhang has cited C Pam Zhang's How Much of These Hills Is Gold, Barbara Kingsolver's The Poisonwood Bible, and Alexander Chee's Edinburgh as sources of inspiration for her writing.

 In 2022, Zhang told interviewers that she was working on her second novel.